Looking for a Used Murano in your area?

 Based on 6 reviews

 The SE has a sportier suspension and xenon headlights, but both models of the 2003 Murano are similarly equipped with power features, a power driver's seat, auto-dimming mirrors, leather trim, wheel-mounted controls, keyless entry, and cruise control.
 Dual front-side and side impact bags are standard, as are 4-wheel ABS brakes and Brake Assist.
 Stability control is an option.
-What adds to the luxury and comfort inside the 2003 Murano is the generous room for up to five passengers.
-Though it is about the same length as the Pilot, the Murano only has two rows of seats, which translates into more legroom.
+What adds to the luxury and comfort inside the 2003 Murano is the generous room for up to 5 passengers.
+Although it is about the same length as the Pilot, the Murano has only two rows of seats, which translates into more legroom.
 Rear seats split-fold to increase the cargo area to 81.6 cubic feet.
 They also uniquely recline for added passenger comfort.
 A nice convenient feature is a remote fold-down switch located in the cargo area.

 What's your take on the 2003 Nissan Murano?